Term or whole life insurance? Which is the best?

 If not, have you thought about what happens if a permanent disability or a critical illness happens?

-At every stage in life, there are liabilities.
+At every stage in life, there will be liabilities.

 Liabilities can come in different forms: